justin-gallo/coffeeLog/README.md

 * Placing a querySelectorAll() within a function, and calling that function after creating new elements to add those new elements to a selection.

 ### *Features to Add*
-* Remove button to each card to remove that respective coffee object.
+* Add a "remove" button to each card to remove that respective coffee object.
-* Wrap input fields in a <form> tag to allow for validation methods to be used (such as maximum character counts).
+* Wrap input fields in a form tag to allow for validation methods to be used (such as maximum character counts).
 * Animate the opening/closing of the modal element.